konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

 [^4]:Since 野田 (1996) was published it has been contested whether or not this structure contains a topic; namely, by 天野 (1998) through grounds that this topic is actually a presuppositional phrase (前提句).
 The classification of copular sentences found in 今田 (2010) also uses this convention. 丹羽 (2007) claims that its predicate is the topic in meaning, and not the syntactic topic.

-This is what we call a **specificational sentence**.[^5] This property of the sentence comes from the fact that it uses **exclusive が**, a different form of が from the descriptive が used in topicless sentences.
+This is what we call a **specificational sentence**.[^5] Specificational sentences use **exclusive が**, a different form of が from the descriptive が seen in topicless sentences.

 [^5]:The specificational sentence (指定文) is the inverse of inverted specificational sentences (倒置指定文).
-In Noda's sentence typology, it does not differentiate between the inverted specificational sentence and the predicational sentence (措定文), both of which we consider to be "basic topic sentences."
+Noda's sentence typology does not explicitly differentiate between the inverted specificational sentence and the predicational sentence (措定文).
 The section on [how to tell when inversion is possible](wa-ga-topic-position#spec-sup) is dedicated to teaching how to differentiate between the two, but I avoided alluding to 措定, as Noda also does.
 Both the predicational sentence and the inverted specificational sentence take the structure of ｢〜は〜だ。｣, while specificational sentences take the structure of ｢〜が〜だ。｣.

 ![Diagram showing topicalization of 主役 in 君が主役(であること)](assets/img/kimitop.png)

-Remember that exclusive が functions as a way of **emphasizing** something.
+Remember that exclusive が functions as a way of **specifying** something.
 With this usage of が, whatever exclusive が marks is singled out from a set of other things.
-We are specifying that "You, not anyone else, are the lead actor."[^6]
+In the example ｢君が主役だ。｣, the speaker is specifying that "You, not anyone else, are the lead actor."[^6]

 [^6]:However, the nuance of exclusion in this specific sentence is relatively weak, because we haven't talked about any other person who could be the lead actor in the context of this example (See [Types of Exclusion](/wa-ga-emphasis#exclusion-types)).